Jeanette1997/VS-DIS/README.md

 # Event Ticketing System: DIS_Prototype
-The DIS_prototype is a web application built with Python and Flask for managing event ticketing.
-The system allows users to browse events, purchase tickets, and manage their orders.
-It serves as a prototype for learning Flask development and database integration.
-The database schema supports event management and ticket sales, with a user system that handles customer registration, event browsing, and ticket purchasing.
+This project is a web-based concert ticketing and event management system where users, acting as agents, can view information about venues and the artists scheduled to perform at specific dates and times.
+The system is built to provide a clear overview of upcoming events, allowing agents to browse through different venues, see event schedules, and view artist profiles.

     git repository:  https://github.com/Jeanette1997/VS-DIS.git